LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 2. Under **Build Settings**, make sure **Always Embed Swift Standard Libraries** is set to **YES**.

-3. (**Required for iOS 10 or newer**) In the project's Xcode info.plist, add the following privacy keys and values.
+3. (**Required for iOS 10 or newer**) In the project's Xcode info.plist, add the following privacy keys and values:

     * **NSPhotoLibraryUsageDescription**: Photo Library Privacy Setting for LiveEngage Mobile App Messaging SDK for iOS

     * **NSCameraUsageDescription**: Camera Privacy Setting for LiveEngage Mobile App Messaging SDK for iOS

     * **NSMicrophoneUsageDescription**: Microphone Privacy Setting for LiveEngage Mobile App Messaging SDK for iOS

+   Alternatively, you can open the Info.plist file in a text editor and then paste the XML into the file:

    ```xml
    <key>NSPhotoLibraryUsageDescription</key>